tytydraco/yessleep/out/If_you_see_something_strange_on_Fairview_lane_just_keep_driving.md

 Jesse opened the door, hopped out and then crept over to the boot.
 I could hear her rummaging around back there, but I kept my eyes fixed forward, locked on to the shape.

+Elvis was still going on about how he loved someone too much, and I took great pleasure turning the volume dial till it clicked, killing him again.

 What was it?
 It almost looked like road kill now, but before...
 Before it was…

 Tap, tap, tap.
 The sound startled me, but it was just Jesse, knocking on the glass with the crowbar.
 She signalled for me to come out.
 My shoes hit the ground softly, lock-up keys betraying me, jangling on their chain.

 I whispered.
 “Jesus Christ, you nearly gave me a heart attack, babe.”

-She mouthed at me, “you should’ve seen your face.
-It was priceless.” and laughed silently.
+She mouthed, “you should’ve seen your face.
+It was priceless.”
 Then she held a finger to her mouth, to say “Hush!”

-She turned on her phone torch, pointing towards the ground, and led the way.
+She turned on her phone torch, pointing it towards the ground, and led the way.

 We edged closer to the strange shape on the road, bit by bit, until Jesse got close enough to give it a good look.

 “Oh, we are so dumb.”
 She said, laughing out loud now.
 “Harry, I think it’s just a deer.”
 She nudged it with the crow bar, and sure enough, it was a deer, albeit bloodied and a little broken up.
 “Pretty dead though.”
 She observed.

 “A deer?
 Ugh, ridiculous.”
 I said, feigning confidence.
 “But, you know, I could’ve sworn it looked like something else.
 It looked kind of *different* when we were driving.”
-I pushed out an uneasy laugh.
+I pushed out an uneasy chuckle.

 “No, you are right.
 In the car it looked.
 It was like a....
 Like it was—” she took a quick step back.
 An uncertainty entered her voice.
 “What?”